Reclaim disk space by obliterating files

 The p4 delete command does not remove revisions of the file prior to the delete operation and therefore does not recover disk space.

-To obliterate only one revision of a file, specify only the revision number on the command line.
-For instance, to obliterate revision 5 of a file, use:
+To obliterate only one revision of a file, specify the revision number.
+For example, to obliterate revision 5 of a file, use:

 p4 obliterate -y file#5

-To obliterate a range of revisions, specify the range.
+To obliterate a range of revisions, specify a revision range.
 For example:

 If you do not specify a revision range, all revisions of the file are obliterated.
 To learn more, see Using revision ranges in the P4 CLI Reference.

-The safest way to use p4 obliterate is to use it without the -y flag until you are certain the files and revisions are correctly specified.
+The safest way to use p4 obliterate is to use it without the -y option until you are certain the files and revisions are correctly specified.

 Avoid using p4 obliterate during peak usage periods because the amount of metadata to process might be large.